haziq-exe/DCGANPokemonGenerator/README.md

 ---

-## Overview
+# Overview

-This project implements a DCGAN from scratch within a single Jupyter Notebook.
-The primary goal is to explore generative modeling techniques by synthesizing images inspired by the popular Pokémon franchise.
+This project implements a DCGAN from scratch within a Jupyter Notebook.
+The primary goal is to explore generative modeling techniques by synthesizing images from the popular Pokémon franchise.
 The notebook includes code to load and process a dataset of over 10,000 Pokémon images.

 ---

 ## Features